-Lance Sergeant James Adair McBride (7012157) served in 2nd Battalion Royal Ulster Rifles during World War Two.
-Known as Jimmy, he was the son of John McBride and Sarah McBride (née Adair) of 6 Lomond Street, Belfast, Co.
-Down.
+Lance Sergeant James Adair McBride (7012157) served in 2nd Battalion Royal Ulster Rifles during the Second World War.
+Known as Jimmy, he was the son of John McBride and Sarah McBride (née Adair) of 6 Lomond Street, Belfast.

 Jimmy was born on 9th June 1914.
 He died on Wednesday 19th June 1944 aged 30 years old.
 At his time of death, Jimmy had 11 years’ service.
 Major JW Hyde wrote to John McBride on 3rd August 1944.